vkhazin/cloudmigration-courseware/content/chapter-05/DeploymentAutomationLab.md

 ## Objectives

 * Automate provisioning of EC2 instances
-* Push application code to the instance
+* Push an application to the instance

 ## Steps